 Explorer’s Guide to Wildemount

 If you’re a fan of the smash hit D&D ‘actual play’ series Critical Role, you can always check out the Explorer’s Guide to Wildemount, which has tons of stat blocks and character concepts directly from the show itself!
-Even if you’re not a ‘Critter’, this can still be a winning sourcebook, especially as it introduces a a new character class, called the Bloodhunter.
+Even if you’re not a ‘Critter’, this can still be a winning sourcebook, especially as it introduces a a brand new character class, the Blood Hunter.
 There are also four regions to explore, and a bunch of introductory adventures and plot hooks to help you do so.

 You can also give Acquisitions Incorporated a whirl, a sourcebook based off the podcast of the same name, which asks hard-hitting questions like: What if you only adventure as your 9-5?
 What do vacation days look like on a dungeon crawl, and does this quest come with a dental plan?